Traditional Building Skills Heritage Skills & CPD

 Promoting a skilled and qualified workforce

-The card demonstrates that the holder has the right skills to work on historic and traditional buildings.
+The Heritage Skills Construction Skills Certification Scheme (CSCS) card demonstrates that the holder has the right skills to work on historic and traditional (pre-1919) buildings.

 Getting a Heritage Skills CSCS card

 Our activities are informed by research into skills gaps and shortages.
-The latest research, Repair, Maintenance and Energy Efficiency Retrofit of Traditional (pre-1919) Buildings in England and Scotland 2013 has information about the supply and demand of traditional building skills, materials and training provision.
+The research report, 'Repair, Maintenance and Energy Efficiency Retrofit of Traditional (pre-1919) Buildings in England and Scotland 2013' has information about the supply and demand of traditional building skills, materials and training provision in the sector.